 - And a cerebrospinal fluid analysis to rule out specific infections that can affect the brain

-Brain scans are often used for diagnosing dementia, though commonly after other simpler tests have ruled out other possible co-existing conditions.
-Brain scan are needed to check for evidence of other problems that could explain a person’s symptoms, such as a prior major stroke, a tumor, and more.
+Brain scans are often used for diagnosing dementia, though usually after other simpler tests have ruled out other possible co-existing conditions.
+Brain scans are needed to check for evidence of other problems that could explain a person’s symptoms, such as a prior major stroke, a tumor, and more.

 An MRI can provide detailed information about the blood vessel damage that occurs in vascular dementia, plus any shrinking of the brain.
 Furthermore, in frontotemporal dementia, the frontal and temporal lobes are mainly affected by shrinkage.

-PET scans show patterns of brain activity and can reveal if the amyloid protein have been deposited in the brain, which is a hallmark of Alzheimer’s disease.
+PET scans show patterns of brain activity and can reveal if amyloid proteins have been deposited in the brain, which is a hallmark of Alzheimer’s disease.

 Other types of scans, such as a single photon-emission computed tomography (SPECT) scan or a positron emission tomography (PET) scan, may be recommended if the result of the CT or MRI scan is uncertain.
 These scans look at how the brain functions and can pick up abnormalities with the blood flow in the brain.

 Testing people before symptoms begin in order to determine if they will develop dementia is in many cases not possible.
 However, in cases involving disorders such as Huntington’s disease, where a known gene defect is clearly linked to the risk of the disease, a genetic test can help identify people who are likely to develop the disease.
 Similarly, individuals can be tested for the ApoE4 gene, which is linked to greater risk of developing Alzheimer’s disease.
 Since this type of genetic information can be devastating, people should carefully consider whether they want to undergo such testing.
-Dementia research scientists are also examining whether a series of simple cognitive tests, such as matching words with pictures, can predict who will develop dementia.
+Dementia researchers are also examining whether a series of simple cognitive tests, such as matching words with pictures, can predict who will develop dementia.
 One study suggested that a combination of a verbal learning test and an odor-identification test could help identify Alzheimer’s disease before symptoms become obvious.
 Other studies are looking at whether memory tests and brain scans can be useful indicators of future dementia.
-It has to be said however that these efforts remain today in their trial and error phases.
+These efforts are currently in trial and error phases.

-The goal of a diagnosis, and the first step in any serious effort, is to eliminate any other possible condition that could be creating dementia-like symptoms.
-While screenings for cognitive and effective functioning serve a useful purpose when used as intended, these measures are counter-productive when used as diagnostic tools or as a substitute for a complete clinical interview, especially when used as the sole basis for diagnosis.
+The goal of a diagnosis is to eliminate any other possible condition that could be creating dementia-like symptoms.
+While screenings for cognitive and effective functioning serve a useful purpose when used as intended, these measures can be counter-productive when used as diagnostic tools or as a substitute for a complete clinical interview.

 Doctors employ a number of strategies, such as the various above listed tests and evaluations, to diagnose dementia.
 The specific tests the healthcare provider recommends will be based on a number of factors, including what the physician found during the physical exam, and any possible discernible signs or other symptoms of dementia the person may be experiencing.
 Experts estimate a skilled physician can diagnose Alzheimer’s with more than 90 percent accuracy.

 Alzheimer’s disease accounts for up to 80 percent of all dementia cases, and diagnosis may be complicated by other forms of dementia that have symptoms and pathologies similar to Alzheimer’s disease.
-Knowing the key features and pathology of Alzheimer’s and each other type of dementia can help in the accurate diagnosis of patients, so so as to receive the treatment and support services appropriate for their condition and maintain the best possible quality of life.
-Making an accurate diagnosis of Alzheimer’s or some other type of dementia also works to facilitate the planning tasks for the diagnosed person’s family and other caregivers and can provide some comfort to loved ones as an explanation for worrisome symptoms and behavior.
+Knowing the key features and pathology of Alzheimer’s and each other type of dementia can help in the accurate diagnosis of patients, so they can receive the treatment and support services appropriate for their condition and maintain the best possible quality of life.
+An accurate diagnosis of Alzheimer’s or another type of dementia also helps facilitate the planning tasks for the diagnosed person’s family and other caregivers and can provide some comfort to loved ones as an explanation for worrisome symptoms and behavior.

 The first step in following up on symptoms is finding a doctor you or the caregiving member of the family feel comfortable with.
 Many people contact their regular primary care physician about their concerns regarding memory loss, for primary health care providers often oversee the diagnostic process themselves.